 DMARC Failure Reporting

-DMARC messages show a pass or a failure for each component.
-The components include:
+DMARC messages show a pass or a failure for each component, depending on your DMARC reporting options.
+You should open the attachment (e.g.

 - Mail From